wareya/BBAE/design.md

 ------

-The first exception is a pseudo-operation `symbol_lookup_unsized` which returns an iptr but takes an arbitrary string of characters (with no whitespace or newline etc) as its one argument.
+The first exception is a pseudo-operation `symbol_lookup_unsized` which returns an iptr but takes an arbitrary string of characters (with no whitespace or newline etc) as its one operand.
 Normal operations can only do this with label names or variables names.
 This is what makes this pseudo-operation have exceptional syntax.

 ```rs
 sin = symbol_lookup_unsized sinf